Please, for the love of God, no more sea shanties

-I was watching BBC Breakfast this week, because I’m very intelligent and grown-up and also my hatred for Piers Morgan 1.0 was bad enough, but now that the beleaguered ham has started to decided to sometimes be on the right side of a debate for popularity and get credit for it, I hate him even more.
+I was watching BBC Breakfast this week, because I’m very intelligent and grown-up and also my hatred for Piers Morgan 1.0 was bad enough, but now that the beleaguered ham has started to sometimes be on the right side of a debate for popularity and get credit for it, I hate him even more, so I can’t watch Good Morning Britain.
 But I digress.

 READ MORE: Shiver me TikToks!
 The best barnacle-busting sea shanties